 As the cultural heart and capital of Croatia, Zagreb, unsurprisingly, presents a variety of attractions to keep travellers busy.
 If you’re only able to spend one day in Zagreb, make sure that you stretch your legs: This is a fantastic walking city with miles of stone streets leading you past centuries-old buildings.
 The city also has a lively nightlife scene in the Lower Town.

-Despite the growing popularity of the country’s coastal cities, Zagreb is still one of the best destinations in Croatia for travellers; it’s a shame to spend just 24 hours in the city.
+Despite the growing popularity of the country’s coastal cities, Zagreb is still one of the top destinations in Croatia for travellers; it’s a shame to spend just 24 hours in the city.
 Luckily, this still gives you enough time to hit some of the best attractions!

 Don’t know which sites to visit first?
 Start planning your trip with this complete 1-day Zagreb itinerary…